brendonperkins/Capstone/README.md

 ## Data Exploration and Preparation Phases

 **Observations:**
-- Native-Born individuals overwhelmingly dominate the dataset (See Plot 08).
-The features that drive income for Native-Born individuals may be different than for Foreign-Born individuals.
-Since the instances of Native-Born individuals overwhelmingly outweigh Foreign-Born individuals in the dataset, it is advisable to separate datset consisting of only Foreign-Born individuals for separate modeling and analysis.
-This prevents the Native-Born records from biasing the drivers of Foreign-Born success, which are likely different.
+- The dataset is predominantly composed of Native-Born individuals, as illustrated in Plot 08.
+It's important to consider that the factors influencing income levels may differ between Foreign-Born and Native-Born individuals.
+Given the significant imbalance, bewteen these two classes, a second dataset is prepared for distinct modeling and analysis comprising only of the Foreign-Born individuals.
+This approach ensures that the analysis of factors influencing the success of Foreign-Born individuals is not skewed by the characteristics of the majority Native-Born class.
 - The number of records having a Target income <=$50K (Majority Class) is substantially more than the number having >$50K (Minority Class).
 The dataset needs 1) to be balanced with the target values so that the models do not become biased to the majority class (See Plot 09), or 2) needs to be fitted using F1 Score instead of Accuracy.
 - Individuals >75 years of age are not adequately represented in the dataset (See Plot 10), so the records for these individuals were dropped.
 - Individuals with >65 hours-per-week are not adequately represented in the dataset (See Plot 11), so the records for these individuals were dropped.